 In the ever-changing world of retail management, optimizing physical space within a store can be a hit-or-miss art form.
 Ineffective merchandise placement can result in some shelves being bypassed by virtually all customers while others are stripped bare, leaving consumers with the impression that your store is under-stocked.
-The best way to avoid the impact of non-optimal space use on your bottom line is to answer these three questions:
+The best way store optimization and to avoid the impact of non-optimal space use on your bottom line is to answer these questions:

 How does the store layout impact customer behavior?

 With very few exceptions, customers will make more unplanned purchases in a store where related products are housed in close, logical proximity to one another than they will if they are not.
 Especially if the related products are separable.

 For example, a customer enters a business supply store on their lunch hour to purchase a new printer.
 They then pass the ink cartridges and paper en route to the checkout stand.
 The customer is now more likely to end up buying those items as well than they would be if the ink and paper were not in the line of sight or if they had to trek to three separate corners of the store.

 Some people believe that you can tell if a store has underutilized space by tracking the inventory by departments.
 A surplus of inventory on the shelves can be the result of several unrelated factors, including overpricing and inefficient advertising.
 After all, if the neighborhood doesn’t know you sell the product.
 They are much less likely to try and locate it in your store.